“Why the word ‘Defector?'”

 One of the elements of our profession that I struggle with most is our propensity to shame or look down upon those who elect to leave the field in favor of other pursuits.
 Being a field of personable people, we take offense at this decision, concerned that its our fault or that we have some duty to keep them “within our ranks.”
 But, as Chris Conzen illuminated in one of my favorite posts of his, this may have nothing to do with us.
 We’re typically offended, concerned, or hurt by what we’re seeing as a push.
 I want us, as a profession, to look at this another way.

-The post used the “second act” comedy careers of Ken Jeong (former doctor), Retta (former chemist) and Bill Cosby (former teacher, and pre-scandal of course) to illuminate the idea of being pulled toward a new pursuit or way of working, rather than away from an existing one.
+The post used the “second act” comedy careers of Ken Jeong (former doctor) and Retta (former chemist) to illuminate the idea of being pulled toward a new pursuit or way of working, rather than away from an existing one.
 I highlighted the element of choice here, acknowledging that this manner of making change is different from those who feel forced out (which, to make abundantly clear- the circumstances around that form of departure also need to change):

 There are those who leave the field because the pressures of their role have caused them to seek other options, or because their belief in the field is inconsistent with their reality.
 I completely understand that this can happen.
 However, this post is not for or about those people.